Wrinkles: Causes, Treatments, and Prevention

 There are many variations of the facelift procedure available.
 Most require some sort of anesthesia and incisions.
 You will want to make sure you work with a qualified plastic surgeon that can properly advise on the specific procedure that will meet your goals and your needs.

 Neck Lift: This procedure may be lesser known than the facelift, but it is becoming increasingly more common as a way to improve the look of wrinkled skin below the chin and in the neck area.
-Perhaps the most important benefit of a neck lift is that it is a less obvious form of plastic surgery, which makes it a great fit for those who want to achieve dramatic results in a subtle manner.
+Perhaps the most important benefit of a neck lift is that it is a less obvious form of plastic surgery, which makes it a great fit for those who want to achieve dramatic results subtly.
 Most candidates are people that desire tighter skin in their neck or want to eradicate platysmal bands.

-In addition, they also seek to eliminate the deep wrinkles in the neck or sagging skin.
+These candidates also seek to eliminate the deep wrinkles in the neck or sagging skin.
 For patients who desire to do so, they can combine this procedure with a facelift procedure as well.
 Patients eliminate wrinkles through the removal of excess tissue, fat, or banding that develops as they age.

 Brow Lift: The brow lift, also known as a browplasty, is designed to improve a patient’s facial appearance through the tightening or removal of the excess skin and tissues that cause the forehead to sag.
 Much like facelifts and neck lifts, there are variations in brow lift procedures.
 However, the main goals are to lift the underlying muscles and forehead tissues on a person’s face.
 This lessens the wrinkles and furrows that cause people to look older or angry.